-Rhesa Kaulia, MFT, the Clinical Director, is a Licensed Marriage and Family Therapist.
-She founded and is President of Grace Works LLC, as well as is the co-founder and President of Ho’okō LLC.
+Rhesa Kaulia, PhD, MFT, CSAC, EMDR, CPTT, has a Doctor of Philosophy in Marriage & Family Therapy, is a Licensed Marriage and Family Therapist, a Certified Substance Abuse Counselor, a Certified EMDR & AF-EMDR Therapist, a Certified Partner Trauma Therapist, and an AAMFT Approved Supervisor.
+Dr. Kaulia founded and is President of Grace Works LLC, as well as is the co-founder and President of Ho’okō LLC.
 Both are private counseling centers.
-Rhesa has experiences that span a number of environments, including working in mental institutions, prisons, drug programs, in-homes, schools, churches, non-profit organizations, and with the military.
-She has specialized focus in the Autism Spectrum, multicultural and indigenous populations, trauma, faith-based counseling, couples and marriage therapy, and working with the Family Court on divorce and child custody cases.
-Rhesa recently participated in the Field Trial Studies for the development of the DSM-5.
-She uses a combination approach of cognitive-behavioral and experiential therapy to produce solution-focused results.
+Dr. Kaulia has experiences that span a number of environments, including working in mental institutions, prisons, drug programs, in-homes, schools, churches, non-profit organizations, and with the military.
+Dr. Kaulia has specialized focus in the Autism Spectrum, multicultural and indigenous populations, trauma, faith-based counseling, couples and marriage therapy, and working with the Family Court on divorce and child custody cases.
+Dr. Kaulia recently participated in the Field Trial Studies for the development of the DSM-5.
+Dr. Kaulia uses a combination approach of cognitive-behavioral and experiential therapy to produce solution-focused results.

 Jonnet Cruz, MFT is a Licensed Marriage and Family Therapist.
 She has worked in settings including drug and alcohol treatment programs, in-home, childcare centers, school-aged care, adolescents, and with the military.
 Her primary professional focus has been working with children and their families through parenting education, couples and family counseling, parent-child therapy, and individual therapy.
 Her specialty is in treating families affected by substance abuse and working with children ages 0-16.
 Jonnet uses a combination of cognitive-behavioral and structural therapies.